snotskie/ttrpg/md/index.md

 Such reflection can help you **shape the course** of your Focus and your character's development over the duration of the story, **make important character choices** during your sessions, and **inspire you and your GM** for ideas for future scenes and sessions.

-### GM Guide: Determining Focus
+### GM Guide | Determining Focus
 <!-- _class: guide -->

-As you work with your players to develop their backstory and Focus, come up with a list of three to five specific narrative touchstones for each player that describe what their History Stat covers.
+As you work with your players to develop their backstory and Focus, come up with a list of three to five specific narrative elements for each player that describe what their History Stat covers.
 For example:

 - Tying Knots (for a scout)
 - Swordfighting (for a knight)